valerio-vaccaro/XPubKaleidoscope/README.md

 A Python utility for converting Bitcoin Extended Public Keys between different formats (xpub, ypub, zpub, tpub, etc.).

 ## 📝 Overview
 XPubKaleidoscope allows you to easily convert Bitcoin extended public keys between various formats.
 This is particularly useful when working with different wallet types and Bitcoin address formats.
+Each key's fingerprint is calculated and displayed to help verify key integrity across conversions.

 ### ✨ Supported formats: